 With time and therapy, many brain injury survivors are able to make considerable improvements in their physical and cognitive function and their quality of life.
-They may be able to find new adjustments they can make to their lives that will help them cope with the challenges of a brain injury, like making a habit of writing information down if they are prone to forgetting things.
+They may be able to find new adjustments they can make to their lives that will help them cope with the challenges of a brain injury.
+For example, many TBI survivors who are prone to forgetting things make a habit of writing information down.

 A brain injury is serious, but it’s also not a reason to give up hope.
 Moving forward with a dog bite insurance claim can help you afford the high costs of the most promising treatments and therapies for TBIs.
-If the injury is serious enough that it prevents the person from caring for themselves, your dog bite settlement may help you secure the professional medical care your loved one needs.
+Some dog bite injuries are serious enough to prevent the person from caring for themselves.
+In that case, a dog bite settlement may help you secure the professional medical care your loved one needs.

 You’re looking at the potential of multiple surgeries to reconstruct a ripped nose or eye socket or rebuild a badly crushed jaw.
 Surgeons may need to attempt replantation of an amputated lip or cheek or complete a skin graft.
 An injury to the eye itself can result in permanent loss of vision.